Kevin-Tuco/STDISCM-P4-Tuco-Ting-Kua-Ching/README.md

 http://192.168.68.135:5010 = UsersDb1
 ```

-In total, there should be roughly 14 URLs throughout the system that are changed.
+In total, there should be roughly 14 URLs throughout the system that will be changed.

 ## How to Run